gee-46/production-rag-ai-assistant/README.md

 # 🧠 Production-Grade RAG AI System

-> Building a Retrieval-Augmented Generation (RAG) system from scratch — focusing on **system design, control, and real-world reliability**
+> Building a Retrieval-Augmented Generation (RAG) system from scratch — focusing on **system design, control, and reliability**

 ---